Erl-koenig/obsidian-checkboxReorder/README.md

 # About

 This plugin reorders completed checkboxes to the end of the according list.
-It can also be used with nested checkboxes.

 ![A demo of the plugin working](demo.gif)